Careers: Broadcasting

 Bellevue Community College

-Students attending Bellevue Community College, located in Washington, can also pursue courses in Audio Production and Broadcast, as well as options in the field of Community Radio Journalism.
+Students attending Bellevue Community College, located in Washington, can also pursue courses in audio production and broadcasting, as well as options in community radio journalism.

 This video describes the steps you should take in college and after graduation to help you succeed in broadcast journalism.